The ISLA Experience: Taylor McGowan

 Getting comments about Baywatch and having the best seat in the house for checking girls out.
-Seriously though, it is just a very rewarding job and I guarantee my office is better than anyone else’s.
+Seriously though, it is just a very rewarding job, and I guarantee my office is better than anyone else’s.

-Favorite piece of rescue equipment?
+What’s your favorite piece of rescue equipment?

 Call me old school, but fins and a buoy.
 I’ve paddled for rescues, I’ve driven IRB’s and I’ve been on jet skis and boats.
 The only thing that I know won’t fail or have a maintenance problem is me.
-I’ve been in an IRB when the engine has died, the boats at work are seemingly always in the shop getting fixed and there are times when a board can actually hinder you.
+I’ve been in an IRB when the engine has died, the boats at work are seemingly always in the shop getting fixed, and there are times when a board can actually hinder you.
 I think the most important thing in lifeguarding is not to get too reliant on anything besides yourself.

 Any other thing you think our readers would like to know?
+How about a quote?